mevers/frag_align_rDNA/README.md

 - Align all rDNA subsequences to the corresponding reference genome with `bowtie2`, using default parameters except for switch `--all` to report *all* alignments.
-- Index resulting BAM file with `samtools index`
+- Index resulting BAM file with `samtools index`.
-- Create BigWig coverage track from BAM file using `deeptools` `bamCoverage`
+- Create BigWig coverage track from BAM file using `deeptools bamCoverage`.
+- Create BED output frin BAM file using `bedtools bamtobed`.
 - Create Circos plots to visualise the mapping of rDNA fragments to the corresponding reference genome.